 - Response is the shortterm, emergency actions taken to address the immediate impacts of a hazard.
-These actions should be covered by the Emergency Operations - term process of restoring the community back to normal or pre-disaster conditions.
+These actions should be covered by the Emergency Operations Plan. - Recovery is the longerterm process of restoring the community back to normal or pre-disaster conditions.
 This includes rebuilding infrastructure, clearing debris, and resorting damaged areas.

-- Mitigation activities are actions that will prevent, reduce or eliminate losses Mitigation can reduce or eliminate the need for an emergency response and greatly decrease recovery - Preparation activities are the emergency plans, training, drills, and exercises that individuals, communities and first responders do to get ready for an emergency.
+Mitigation activities are actions that will prevent, reduce or eliminate losses.
+Mitigation can reduce or eliminate the need for an emergency response and greatly decrease recovery.
+Preparation activities are the emergency plans, training, drills, and exercises that individuals, communities and first responders do to get ready for an emergency.